sakshamchawla/spotify-archive/README.md

 [username]
 ```
 Obtain client_id, client_secret from [developer.spotify.com](developer.spotify.com).
 Set callback_url as http://localhost.
 Do not modify 4th line of config.
-They are the scopes of authorization that the program Requires.
+They are the scopes of authorization that the program requires.
 Last line is the username, you can get it from Account Settings in your Spotify account.
 #### ids
 Required only if you are using ids offset for copying tracks.
 Format: